Unit 01

 1. Learn “How to Make a New Discussion Board Post.”

 • Learn that if you compose your post elsewhere and copy/paste it into the text box, you might see extra blank lines (meaning more than one blank line) between your paragraphs.
-You’ll need to delete those extra blank lines (extra means more than one blank line) before you click “Post.”
+You’ll need to delete those extra blank lines (extra means more than one blank line) before you post your post.

 • Learn why it’s important to break each of your Discussion Board posts into multiple paragraphs, by skipping a blank line in between paragraphs (but only one blank line).
 Learn that a good rule of thumb is no more than three or four sentences per paragraph.